Javinator9889/pyGle/README.md

 ### *Installing via easy install*

-+ Basically, we will install *Python 3* on our systems, and then we will be able to install [pyGle](https://github.com/Javinator9889/pyGle):
++ Basically, we will install *Python* on our systems, and then we will be able to install [pyGle](https://github.com/Javinator9889/pyGle):

     + [Windows](https://realpython.com/installing-python/#windows)
     + [Linux (all systems)](https://realpython.com/installing-python/#linux)